 - The level of air pollution and construction around the home

-For your standard 1"-3" air filters, the manufacturer specs basically tell you to change them every 1 or 2 months, which is actually a great rule of thumb.
-Still, general guidelines are not applicable to all.
+For your standard 1"-3" air filters, the manufacturer specs basically say to change them every 1 or 2 months, which is in fact a great rule of thumb.
+Still, general rules aren't always for everybody.
 If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a low population area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+On the other hand, if you're in a low population area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
 Why should you factor in your pets?
 They have a tendency to shed, which can clog your air filter fast.
 Naturally, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause diminished HVAC performance.

 - Add a dog or cat: Change every 60 days

 - Multiple pets or have allergies: Change every 30-45 days

 How To Remember To Change Your Air Conditioner's Air Filters